gagallango/gagallango/README.md

 I consider myself a very outgoing person with a strong desire to keep learning.

-WHAT DO I KNOW?

-I've been developing some nice projects with HTML5 CSS3 SASS JavaScript Vue ReactGit Node.js MongoDB Docker Jest
+- 💻 I've been developing some nice projects with HTML5 CSS3 SASS JavaScript Vue ReactGit Node.js MongoDB Docker Jest